 The personal interview is an important aspect of certain applications for permanent resident status in Canada.

-Applicants may be required to meet with a Citizenship and Immigration Canada Officer in order to discuss their qualifications for immigration to Canada.
+Applicants may be required to meet with an Immigration, Refugees and Citizenship Canada (IRCC) Officer in order to discuss their qualifications for immigration to Canada.

 Although interview waiving is becoming more common for Skilled Worker applicants, a personal interview is always a possibility.
 A personal interview does not necessarily mean that there is a problem with the application.
 It could simply mean that the Canadian Immigration Office is auditing its interview waiver procedures for the purposes of quality control.

 The personal interview is designed with two purposes in mind:

 - To verify information presented in the application; and